zhongqy2011/masapi/README.md

 - Figures from MAS API refer to average rates compiled from that quoted by 10 leading banks and finance companies.
 - Figures provided by MAS API is since 1983 onwards.
+- MAS API used for rate extraction in this program is [nterest Rates of Banks and Finance Companies, Monthly](https://secure.mas.gov.sg/api/APIDescPage.aspx?resource_id=5f2b18a8-0883-4769-a635-879c63d3caac)